 A video on the different bears that exist.

 Knowing how important it is to keep a balance, why do humans, once again, try to destroy this balance.
 Destroy it because of utter ignorance.

 I subscribe to the newsletters of Friends of the Earth, and they reported on some awful news again.
 Reporting recently, the land theft of Bears Ears and Grand Staircase-Escalante National Monument by the Trump Administration, and giving priority to gas and oil drilling, now it is happening again.
 A new proposal will give green light to hunters to kill wolf pups and bear cubs in their dens.

 What can I do on a personal level?

-- First of all not vote for such destructive leaders.
+- First of all, not vote for such destructive leaders.

 - Bring such issues to the public’s attention.

-- Try to live as organic as possible on my farm, reuse plastics, and separate the organic waste from the man-made.
+- Try to live as organic as possible on my farm, reuse plastics, and separate organic waste from the man-made.

 There are a lot of little things we should all do on a daily basis.
-If done by many it will have a positive impact on our world.
+If done by many, it will have a positive impact on our world.

-Source: Wikipedia and Friends of the Earth
+Source: Brodie Farquhar for the My Yellowstone Park website, Wikipedia, and Friends of the Earth